-Perfectly flavored, chunky yet smooth, this Restaurant-Style Salsa is made in a blender with just 6 ingredients and under 5 minutes.
+Perfectly flavored, chunky yet smooth, this restaurant style Blender Salsa is made in a food processor with just 6 ingredients and 5 minutes.

 Restaurant Style Blender Salsa

 Every Mexican restaurant has their own signature salsa.
 And if you asked me, I’d say the chips and salsa is often the best part of dining at Mexican eateries.

 Turns out making restaurant style salsa is super simple.
 With just 6 ingredients and a food processor, you’ll have delicious pair of chips and salsa on your table in 5 minutes.

 We have Mexican themed dinners on regular rotation and I typically have a variety of salsas to set out on the table.
 I always make this Pico de Gallo during the summer months when tomatoes are readily available.
 It’s a great way to preserve those summer fruits and get additional probiotic benefits.

 Blender salsa is commonly made with canned tomatoes, onions, garlic, cilantro, jalapeno, fresh lime juice and salt and pepper.

 If you want less heat in the salsa, remove the seeds from the jalapeno.
 Alternatively, you may also use 1 tablespoon of lacto-fermented jalapenos for a zesty kick.

 This quick and easy salsa is made with canned tomatoes.
 I realize that because of the acidity, it’s best to purchase tomato products in glass jars.
 Jovial and Bionaturae are two brands that have exceeded the industry’s expectation in tomato products.